 Smart fabric sportswear incredibly now also has the power to actively work to prevent injury.
 Innovation continues to be key for big active brands, for example Under Armour Inc. (UA).
 UA is the first active apparel brand to use auxetic smart materials.
 When these are stretched, they have the ability to absorb impact and resist fractures, creating game-changing trainers for athletes in their 3D printed Architech hybrid trainer.

 In addition, polyurethane foam is benefiting impact protection in sports.
 For example, PORON® XRD™ has extreme impact protection allowing up to 90% of the energy generated by a high-speed impact, yet is thin, light, flexible and breathable.
 This is hugely beneficial in high impact sports such as tennis and running.

 Smart Fabrics Are The Future

 Smart fabrics have absolutely huge potential to influence not only fashion, but fitness, health and well-being sectors.
 Technology now enables sensors and active materials to be woven and embedded in fabric, creating innovative opportunities to track data, monitor health and to use technology seamlessly.
 Smart fabrics are also being developed to actively reduce injury and improve athletic performance, making the future extremely exciting for manufacturers, designers and consumers alike.

 Textile Consult is a management and training consultancy for textile manufacturers and retailers worldwide.
-Contact us today to see how we can make your business more effective and sustainable, as well as helping you to create effective corporate social responsibility measures.
+Contact us today to see how we can make your business more effective and sustainable.